Operators Guide (v5.8.2)

-This guide covers all the MongoDB-style operators available in @mcabreradev/filter v5.0.0.
+This comprehensive guide covers all MongoDB-style operators available in @mcabreradev/filter v5.8.2.

 Table of Contents